PhD, 2016, Plant Breeding and Genetics, University of Nebraska-Lincoln

 PLSC 751 Advanced Plant Genetics

 This course covers both theoretical and applied aspects of the recent and current advances in plant genetics.
-Some chapters are more focused on the fundamental principles; other chapters have hands-on sessions.
+Some chapters are more focused on the fundamental principles; other chapters have applied hands-on sessions.
 Potential applications of recent and current technologies to applied cultivar development is emphasized.

 1. Bari, M. A., Zheng, P., Vieira, I., Worral, H., Szwiec, S., Ma, Y., Main, D., Coyne, C., McGee, R., and Bandillo, N. 2021.
 Harnessing genetic diversity in the USDA pea germplasm collection through genomic prediction.
 Frontiers in Genetics.
 DOI: 10.3389/fgene.2021.707754.